medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 # EER Endpoint Register (EER)

-The EER Endpoint Register (EER) Profile supports discovery of Endpoint adresses related to a SOR Organizational Unit in Danish Healthcare using a RESTful interface.
+The EER Endpoint Register (EER) Profile supports RESTful queries across related care services resources and discovery of Endpoint addresses related to a SOR Organizational Unit in Danish Healthcare using a RESTful interface.

 This version of the profile supports registration of and querying for the following use cases: